-Mitsubishi has once again exhumed the Eclipse name and slapped it on a car unrelated to the sports coupe it originated on.
+Mitsubishi has once again exhumed the Eclipse name and slapped it on a car completely unrelated to the sports coupe it originated with.
 We’re not sure what’s more incongruous, the fact that the new Mitsubishi Eclipse Sportback is an electric crossover or that it’s not even really a Mitsubishi.

 That’s because it’s a Nissan Leaf with some minor cosmetic differences.
 It comes with a redesigned grille, window trim, funky tri-spoke wheels, and front and rear bumpers.
 Our old man complaint is unrelated to whether or not the Nissan Leaf is a good car, but the fact that Mitsubishi insists on dishonoring the Eclipse name.